Job - Why Things Go Wrong

 i) Hophni and Phineas, sons of Eli the priest at Shiloh.
 Served at the tent of meeting, but took the best portions of the sacrifices for themselves, and slept with the young women who served there.
 Their father warned them that what they were doing was wrong, but they took no notice.
 A prophet also warned that, because of their offences, and because Eli was not bringing them under control, Hophni and Phinehas "in one day they both shall die." and "all the increase of your house shall die in their best years."
 The two sons were killed when they took the ark of the covenant into battle without consulting God first.
 On that same day the wife of Phinehas gave birth to a boy but then she died, also.
 1 Samuel 2 to 4

 ii) Samson broke his Naziritic vow before his ministry began, by taking honey from the body of a dead lion, yet God still used him to bring judgment upon Israel's enemies.
 The tempter found it easy to manipulate him, through lack of ethics and the desires of his eyes.
-He chose his wife from among the enemy, and later a prostitute and then a girlfriend.
+He chose his wife from among the enemy, and later a prostitute and then a girlfriend as well.
 The book of Judges shows that he had no innate strength but relied on Holy Spirit to come upon him to perform his great feats.
 He betrayed God's support of him when he told Delilah that his strength lay in his hair.
-Even though that wasn't true that was enough for Holy Spirit not to come upon him.
-After imprisonment and blinding he woke up and asked for Holy Spirit to come upon him once more, at a party to honour his defeat by the Philistines.
+Even though that wasn't true that was enough for Holy Spirit to not come upon him at that time.
+After imprisonment and blinding he woke up, and asked for Holy Spirit to come upon him once more, at a party to honour his defeat by the Philistines.
 In death he killed more Philistines than he had ever before.
 See Judges 13 to 16.

 iii) Jonathan was the son of Saul, Israel's first king.
 He showed he had a strong reliance on the presence and promise of God.
 1 Samuel 14.
 In verse 29 he recognised that his own father could get things wrong and wasn't afraid to say so to the people around him, but when it came to his friendship with David, who was seen as a threat to his father's leadership and prestige, Jonathan kept that a secret.
 Or so he thought to.
 Even though he protected David's life from his father's unreasonable anger and hatred, Jonathan still died suddenly in battle, shortly before his father.
 His mistake?
 Still siding with his errant father long after he knew that God had chosen David as king to succeed him.
 Loyalty to God's call takes precedence over any relationship that is actively working against the obvious will of God.
-1 Samuel 13 to 31
+But it was in Saul's foolish curse, "though it be in Jonathan my son, he shall surely die," many years earlier, that the enemy had a tool to bring Jonathan's premature death to pass.
+1 Samuel 13 to 31.

 Beginning in 1 Samuel 9 we see a very elaborate ritual for Saul's selection and then accession to the throne as Israel's first king.
 Rather than repeat what is there we will highlight aspects which show Saul's character and how he was manipulated by the enemy.